maikel-bakker/futurestay-frontend-challenge/src/docs/ProgressBar.md

 ### Acceptance Criteria

-- update the progress bar to accept an array of "breakpoints" (**FYI not css/media breakpints**) that affect the animation of the progress bar.
+- update the progress bar to accept an array of "breakpoints*" (**FYI not css/media breakpoints**) that affect the animation of the progress bar.
   Progress should animate slower around breakpoints than between them.
 Each breakpoint will be provided as a number that represents a percentage
+  - **What is a breakpoint?** A breakpoint, in this context, is a point between 1% and 90% progress.
+10, 25, 30, 65, 85 are all examples of breakpoints.
 - the total progress time can be longer than 15 seconds (if it makes the exercise easier)
 - allow the user to toggle between a progress bar with breakpoints and one